nchua/nickchua/index.md

 ## Hi, I'm Nick!

 I am a 22 year old Bay Area native living in Chicago, IL.
 In my previous life I played varsity tennis at the University of Chicago - you can find my record [here](https://athletics.uchicago.edu/sports/mten/2017-18/bios/chua_nicolas_49g3?view=bio).
-I currently work as an analyst at Inoca Capital Partners and am parimarily interested in how technology causes paradigm shifts in social norms.
+I currently work as an analyst at Inoca Capital Partners and am primarily interested in how technology causes paradigm shifts in social norms.

 ***
 ## Interests